|Born||in Fishhook, South Africa|

 Dark Continent - A mystical suspense thriller series conceived by Rob De Mezieres, to be produced by Johan Blignaut, with Arnold Vosloo as the lead.
 Stanley was interested in directing and writing the feature-length pilot.
 Project was based on an ancient myth of Phoenician slavers, who rampaged on the continent 3000 years ago, killing or enslaving thousands of locals.
 In 1200 B.C.
 Africa, one of the most tyrannical of the invading Phoenician kings, Karesu, is buried in the bowels of a dormant volcano with eight of the strongest African slaves chained to the sarcophagus to serve the king in the afterlife.
 One of these is a witch doctor, and a blood oath is made among the men as the tomb and their fates are sealed forever.
 The plot then leapfrogs to the present, where in the midst of a civil war a military government is engaged in the secret construction of subterranean bases to enhance its power over the enemy.
 One of these bases is inadvertently situated in the ancient tomb of the Phoenician king, and when the staff at the base are mysteriously decimated, a crack squad of soldiers is sent to investigate.

 Vacation - "Bryce, a failing East Coast banker with a coke habit who books himself and his significantly younger lap-dancer 'girlfriend', Carly, into a seedy Middle Eastern tourist resort.
 He's hoping for a spot of late-season sun and surf, a last, desperate stab at romance and the happiness that has always eluded him.
 They are so caught up in their own petty problems that neither of them realize at first that the end is truly nigh-quite literally the end of the world and human life as we know it.
 As the sun changes its cycle, freak solar storms take western civilization off-line forever, leaving Bryce and Carly marooned without credit cards in a hostile year-zero society that despises everything they represent.
 Faced with harsh existential choices and their own imminent extinction, they inadvertently find themselves, and happiness of a sort, albeit at a price.
 It's an intimate holocaust for two-a bitchy, blood soaked farce with a runaway body count played out against the backdrop of a wider calamity: the coming apocalypse of mankind."
 Project came really close to happen several times between 2005 and 2009.
-The lead was originally going to be played by Bruce Campbell, who was then replaced by Dean Cain.
+The male lead was originally going to be played by Bruce Campbell, who was then replaced by Dean Cain.
 Denise Richards would have played the female lead.